Online Energy Minimization Under A Peak Age of Information Constraint: Introduction

-The problem considered in \cite{yao1995scheduling,bansal2007speed} differs from what we consider in this paper in one key aspect.
-In \cite{yao1995scheduling,bansal2007speed} every job that arrives at the server needs to be processed completely, while in the considered problem, there is only a peak AoI constraint which could be satisfied by transmitting only a subset of the generated packets.
-Since the objective is to minimize total energy, subject to peak AoI constraint, an additional challenge compared to \cite{yao1995scheduling,bansal2007speed} (where only speed and the order of processing is to be decided) is to identify the subset of packets to transmit.
-In this paper, we consider a very general setting, where the time horizon is finite, the packet generation times are arbitrary, and there is a peak AoI constraint.
-To put this into perspective, we briefly discuss them below. \paragraph{Finite Time Horizon} Most of the prior work pertaining to the AoI minimization problem considers infinite time horizon \cite{kaul2012real,yates2015lazy,nived,saurav2021minimizing}.
+In this paper, we consider a general setting, where the time horizon is finite, the packet generation times are arbitrary, and there is a peak AoI constraint.
+To put this into perspective, we briefly discuss relevant prior work as follows. \paragraph{Finite Time Horizon} Most of the prior work pertaining to the AoI minimization problem considers infinite time horizon \cite{saurav2020game,kaul2012status,kaul2012real,gu2019timely,bhat2020throughput,moltafet2020power,yates2015lazy,nived,saurav2021minimizing}.
 Infinite time horizon assumption makes it possible to utilize stochastic properties of the problem, such as distribution over the packet inter-generation times/energy arrival instants, etc. This also makes it possible to ignore the edge effects (such as initial AoI, cost/energy incurred at times close to $0$ or time horizon $T$, etc.).
-However, in this paper, we consider finite time horizon (such as in \cite{bastopcu2019minimizing}), and fully acknowledge the edge effects.
+However, in this paper, we consider finite time horizon (such as in \cite{bastopcu2019minimizing,tseng2019online}), and fully acknowledge the edge effects.

-\paragraph{Arbitrary Packet Inter-generation Times} In prior work, packet inter-generation time patterns have been considered for following three models: $(i)$ generate-at-will model --- a fresh packet is available at the node at all times (e.g., \cite{sun2017update}), $(ii)$ stochastic arrival model --- fresh packets are generated with inter-generation time following particular distribution (e.g., \cite{saurav2021minimizing}), and $(iii)$ arbitrary arrival model --- packet inter-generation times are arbitrary, and hence, need not follow any particular distribution or pattern (e.g., \cite{nived}).
-Clearly, arbitrary arrival model is the most general one, and may even model adversarial inputs.
+\paragraph{Arbitrary Packet Inter-generation Times} In prior work, packet inter-generation time patterns have been considered for the following three models: $(i)$ generate-at-will model --- a fresh packet is available at the node at all times (e.g., \cite{saurav2020game,bhat2020throughput,moltafet2020power,tseng2019online,sun2017update}), $(ii)$ stochastic arrival model --- fresh packets are generated with inter-generation time following particular distribution (e.g., \cite{kaul2012real,gu2019timely,saurav2021minimizing,kadota2021age,kadota2019minimizing}), and $(iii)$ arbitrary arrival model --- packet inter-generation times are arbitrary, and hence, need not follow any particular distribution or pattern (e.g., \cite{nived,sinha2020optimizing,bedewy2016optimizing,he2016optimizing,sun2018age}).
+Clearly, arbitrary arrival model is the most general one, and may even capture adversarial inputs.